 SCVAN operates statewide.
-We have offices in Beaufort, Columbia, and Spartanburg, but our legal staff travels across South Carolina to meet with and represent victims of violent crime.
+We have offices in Columbia and Spartanburg, but our legal staff travels across South Carolina to meet with and represent victims of violent crime.
 Through our Reaching Rural Program, we have six remote Victim Rights Centers in the following Lowcountry counties: Allendale, Bamberg, Barnwell, Colleton, Hampton, and Jasper.
 At these centers, crime victims have access to a computer, printer, scanner, and office supplies.
 Additionally, we offer secure videoconferencing that allows them to have face-to-face meetings with attorneys.
 Victims can also use our videoconferencing platform from their smartphone, tablet, or other personal device to receive legal services.

 Where are you located?

 We serve victims statewide; our offices are located in Columbia and Spartanburg.

 If you know someone who could benefit from our services, refer them to our intake line (803) 509-6552 or our online intake form.